How to Clean Close Variant Matches by Using Negative Keywords?

 Where exact negatives fail, broad n-gram negatives is the solution

-I saw some Google Ads scripts out there for setting negative keywords for every close variant that appeared for your exact keyword.
-Maybe this approach was OK for a while but now we face a different situation.
-I found examples of exact match keywords with hundreds of different queries that were triggered by close variants.
-I think the problem probably won’t be the limit of 5000 negative keywords per ad group.
-Since September 2020 a lot of those queries are hidden in the search query performance report – this is a big problem.
-To block not only seen queries but also block future slightly different queries you should use 1-Gram negatives in broad.
+We saw some Google Ads scripts for setting negative keywords for every close variant that appeared for your exact keyword.
+Maybe this approach was ok for a while, but now we face a different situation.
+We found examples of exact match keywords with hundreds of different queries that were triggered by close variants.
+The problem probably won’t be the limit of 5000 negative keywords per ad group.

 There are examples of exact match keywords with hundreds of different queries that were triggered by close variants.
 Not only seen queries but also slightly different variations need to be blocked.